haidog-yaqub/haidog-yaqub/README.md

 🏠 Learn more about my **research and projects** on my [homepage](https://haidog-yaqub.github.io).

 🎵 Check out my music on [YouTube](https://www.youtube.com/@higobeatz) and [Bilibili](https://space.bilibili.com/182484522).

+🎮 Try real-time demos of our latest models on [OpenSound Spaces](https://huggingface.co/OpenSound).